London Business School

 Although the façades may suggest antiquity, LBS has stayed up-to-date technologically and continues to add to their campus facilities, notably signing a contract with Westminster City Council that will give the School the use of Old Marylebone Town Hall.

 The school is easily accessible due to London’s extensive public transportation system.
 The city’s Heathrow, Gatwick, and City airports can all be reached within less than an hour via train.
+The UAE campus is located in the heart of Dubai.

 MBA Degree Offerings